Rahul-Mayani/RRApolloRxAPI/Pods/Apollo/scripts/apollo/README.md

   $ apollo service:download OUTPUT

 ARGUMENTS
-  OUTPUT  [default: schema.json] Path to write the introspection result to
+  OUTPUT  [default: schema.json] Path to write the introspection result to.
+Supports .json output only.

 OPTIONS
+  -c, --config=config      Path to your Apollo config file

+  -g, --graph=graph        The ID of the graph in the Apollo registry for which to download the schema for.
+Overrides
+                           config file if provided.

-  -c, --config=config      Path to your Apollo config file -k, --skipSSLValidation  Allow connections to an SSL site without certs -t, --tag=tag            [default: current] The published tag to check this service against --endpoint=endpoint      The url of your service
+  -k, --skipSSLValidation  Allow connections to an SSL site without certs

+  -v, --variant=variant    The variant to download the schema of

+  --endpoint=endpoint      The URL for the CLI use to introspect your service

-  --header=header          Additional header to send to server for introspectionQuery.
-May be used multiple times to add
+  --header=header          Additional header to send during introspection.
+May be used multiple times to add multiple
-                           multiple headers.
+                           headers.
 NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

-  --key=key                The API key for the Apollo Engine service
+  --key=key                The API key to use for authentication to Apollo

 ALIASES
   $ apollo schema:download